 ROCE is a powerful metric for comparing the effectiveness of capital allocation for similar companies.
 A relatively high ROCE shows Liberty Formula One Group is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and, ultimately, earnings per share (EPS) growth.

-For Liberty Formula One Group, the positive return on capital employed ratio of 0.04% suggests that management is allocating their capital effectively.
-Effective capital allocation is a positive indicator that a company will achieve more durable success and favorable long-term returns.
+For Liberty Formula One Group, a negative ROCE ratio of -0.01% suggests that management may not be effectively allocating their capital.
+Effective capital allocation is a positive indicator that a company will achieve more durable success and favorable long-term returns; poor capital allocation can be a leech on the performance of a company over time.

-Liberty Formula One Group reported Q2 earnings per share at $0.35/share, which beat analyst predictions of $0.11/share.
+Liberty Formula One Group reported Q4 earnings per share at $-0.64/share, which did not meet analyst predictions of $0.12/share.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.